lfloeer/evopt/README.md

 To add a new dependency to the project, run `uv add <dependency>`.
 To upgrade all depdendencies to their latest version, run `make upgrade`.

+To make sure that your contributes pass the CI pipeline, make sure you run `make lint` and `make test` before comitting or pushing your code.

 If you are using VSCode, we recommend the [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python), [autopep8](https://marketplace.visualstudio.com/items?itemName=ms-python.autopep8), and [ruff](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff) extensions.
 Set up `autopep8` as your formatter for Python files.